 - In 2011, DME began installation of an Automated Metering Infrastructure, which increases metering efficiency and assists in measuring effectiveness of conservation programs.

 - In 2011, The City completed extensive energy efficiency upgrades in its facilities, saving approximately 1,436 MWh (1,436,000 kWh) and approximately $143,600 annually .

 Saving Energy at your Home or Business:

 The City of Denton offers free professional Energy Audits, to help residents target energy saving measures.
-Additionally, the City offers rebates (GreenSense Rebates) to help offset the costs of many energy efficiency improvements.
-Solar electric systems (photovoltaic) and solar hot water systems qualify for rebates.
+Additionally, the City offers Energy Efficiency Rebates to help offset the costs of many energy efficiency improvements.
+Solar electric (photovoltaic) systems also qualify for rebates.
 DME also offers a 100% Renewable Energy electricity rate (GreenSense Renewable rate).
 Information on tax incentives for efficiency and renewable Energy upgrades can also be found on the DME website.

 Information and Resources

 Call (940) 349-7733 to schedule an audit, or visit Energy Audits

 NOTE: Broken or burned out CFLs can be picked by scheduling a Household Hazardous Waste pick-up at (940) 349-8700.
 Home Depot and Lowes also accept burned out CFLs.